CS2103JAN2017-F12-B3/addressbook-level4/docs/UserGuide.md

 ### 2.9.
 Clearing all entries : `clear`

-Clears all entries from FunTaskTic.<br>
+Clears all entries from Funtasktic.<br>
 Format: `clear`

 ### 2.10.
 Exiting the program : `exit`